Introducing the new Rx portable earphone amplifier from ALO audio. Made in Portland, Oregon, U.S.A.

-The new Rx has super low output impedance.
-This allows it to deliver superb audio performance to earphones and more specifically, low impedance In Ear Monitors.
+The new Rx has a super low output impedance.
+This allows it to deliver superb audio performance to earphones and more specifically, low impedance In-Ear Monitors.

 The theory of low output impedance is straightforward.
 As source impedance approaches zero, the ability to drive a varying load impedance improves.

 Earphones typically have low load impedances and those load impedances change with the audio frequency reproduced.
 Multiple drivers in an earphone can create complex impedance loads for amplifiers trying for flat reproduction.
 Lowering the output impedance of the amplifier helps to mitigate the effects of changes in the audio frequency.

 Another advantage of low output impedance is the effect on damping.
 Damping is the ability of the amplifier to control the drivers, and without a good damping ratio (via low output impedance), a diaphragm will tend to ring or ‘bounce’ a few extra times after it first moves to produce music.
 Low source impedance prevents extra movement because it is electronically ‘stiff’.
 The reduction of the ‘bounce’ in the diaphragm results in higher fidelity reproduction.

 A good audio amplifier will have at least a 20Khz upper-frequency limit.
 This is also considered the upper limit of audible audio frequency.
 As the cut-off frequency of the amp approaches, the amplitude of the signal reproduced at and above this frequency is reduced.
 If distortion-free music reproduction is your goal, you want the amplifier’s cut-off frequency to extend past this point to reduce coloration.
 Moving the cut-off point upward keeps the changes away from the critical audio range.